 Boston Medical Center Corp. and Boston Medical Center Health Plan, Inc. v.
 Secretary of the Executive Office of Health and Human Services, Suffolk Superior Court.
-Plaintiffs have appealed to the Massachusetts Appeals Court, and their appellate brief is due on September 30, 2011.
+Plaintiffs have appealed to the Massachusetts Appeals Court, and their appellate brief was filed on September 30, 2011.
+Boston Medical Center's appeal and Holyoke Medical Center's appeal (see below) were consolidated.
+The Commonwealth's consolidated brief was filed on October 28, 2011.

 Holyoke Medical Center, Inc., et al. v.
 Secretary of the Executive Office of Health & Human Services, Suffolk Superior Court.
-Plaintiffs have appealed to the Massachusetts Appeals Court, and their appellate brief is due on September 30, 2011.
+Plaintiffs have appealed to the Massachusetts Appeals Court, and their appellate brief was filed on September 30, 2011.
+Holyoke Medical Center's appeal and Boston Medical Center's appeal (see above) were consolidated.
+The Commonwealth's consolidated brief was filed on October 28, 2011.